GenesisOS/Website-Data/devices/extras/pong/instructions.md

 4. Then
 >fastboot flash vendor_boot vendor_boot.img

+5. Next
+>fastboot flash dtbo dtbo.img

-5. After that
+6. After that
->fastboot flash recovery recovery.img
+>fastboot flash recovery_a recovery.img
+fastboot flash recovery_b recovery.img

-6. After Flashing now Reboot into Recovery by pressing
+7. After Flashing now Reboot into Recovery by pressing
 >Volume Up + Power Button

-7. After booting into Recovery click on Factory Reset and then do Format data / Factory reset
+8. After booting into Recovery click on Factory Reset and then do Format data / Factory reset
-8. Now Select Apply Update using Sideload
+9. Now Select Apply Update using Sideload
-9. Install the ROM by typing
+10. Install the ROM by typing
 >adb sideload GenesisOS-Official*.zip

-10. After Sideload Press NO to "Reboot To Recovery" popup
+11. After Sideload Press NO to "Reboot To Recovery" popup
-11. Now Reboot to System
+12. Now Reboot to System

 **P.S: * Name varies from build to build**